 In anticipation of her professional work, Marcy student taught at Rufus King International Baccalaureate High School and Roosevelt Middle School of the Arts, both in the Milwaukee Public School district.
 Throughout her schooling, she volunteered both as a writing tutor in both MPS and The Milwaukee Rescue Mission.
 Additionally, she spent five summers as a camp counselor with the Jewish Community Center of Milwaukee.
 When she is not teaching, reading, or continuing her own education, Marcy enjoys cooking, exploring the city of Milwaukee with family and friends, traveling, and running.
 A runner for 15 years, she has completed three half marathons and countless 5Ks throughout the Midwest on both roads and trails.

 Alyson joined the MMS faculty as a teaching assistant in Mrs. Arora's room and athletic coach assistant.
-She moved to Milwaukee from Hudson, WI.
-She studied Animal Science and Chemistry at the University of Wisconsin-River Falls.
+After one year there, she transitioned to work in the Upper Elementary Program.
+Alyson moved to Milwaukee from Hudson, WI.
+She studied animal science and chemistry at the University of Wisconsin-River Falls.
 After moving to Milwaukee and with encouragement from friends and family, Alyson began managing a newly opened boutique fitness studio in the Third Ward.
 Through the fitness studio, Alyson was introduced to the MMS family, which ignited her desire to find a role where she could contribute to the community in a more significant way.
-She wants to share her passion for helping others and fostering an active healthy lifestyle.
+She wants to share her passion for helping others and fostering an active, healthy lifestyle.

 In her free time, Alyson loves to stay active with her dog Tyra, travel as much as possible, and enjoy great food and company.
 Alyson is excited to be a member of the MMS faculty.
 She looks forward to applying her science background in the classroom and her fitness in athletics.